 And having just hosted children who have trouble managing their emotions in an age appropriate way, it seems like common sense to learn as much about a method that can make a future hosting more enjoyable for everyone, while also giving these children a valuable lifelong skill.

 So those are my thoughts!
-I encourage you to read the full introduction to the course and learn how mindfulness differs from meditation (and thus, is totally cool for Catholics).
-I’m happy to answer your questions in the comments below, and I know Dr. Bottaro is also very responsive to messages.
+I encourage you to learn how mindfulness differs from meditation (and thus, is totally cool for Catholics) if you still have questions. and I know Dr. Bottaro is also very responsive to messages.
 You can also find him at the CatholicPsych Institute on Facebook.
+Maybe this is the year a Catholic Mindfulness Course could help you?

 And now it’s your turn.
 How was your week?
 Write it down then link it up below.
 Be sure to include a link back to this post so your readers can find the rest of the Quick Takes.
 I look forward to reading your posts!